aeosynth/draft/README.md

     make spoiler

-this is very volatile; only assume it works if a spoiled set is playable
+only assume this works if a spoiled set is playable, and not on gatherer

 # etc